 - Boil water

-- Put the flowers in the water and boil for 20 min
+- Put the flowers in the water and steep for about 20 min

 - Add the sugar and possibly an additional ingredient of your choice and it's ready!